google/dawn/docs/tint/end-to-end-tests.md

 Each test should be as small as possible, and focused on the particular feature being tested.

 Use sub-directories whenever possible to group similar tests, and try to keep the pattern of directories as consistent as possible between different tests.
-This helps filter tests using the `--filter` glob patterns.
+This helps filter tests with glob patterns.